-SPIRITUAL LIFE COMMISSION promotes and spiritually engages adult parishioners on their journey of faith through celebration of liturgy, sacraments, and faith formation.
+SPIRITUAL LIFE COMMISSION spiritually engages adult parishioners on their journey through the celebration of the liturgy and faith.
 Leslie Kerr and Pat Witt

 Altar Society is responsible for weekly cleaning of the main sanctuary, daily chapel, prayer chapel, and front and back sacristies.
-Meets Friday or Saturday morning (as scheduled) to clean the church and altar linens.
+Meets Friday or Saturday morning (as scheduled) to clean the church.
 Marie Rogers

 Arts and Environment Committee oversees beautification of the church for celebrations and events.
-John Shank
+John Shank, 317-556-2055

 Bible Study reads and discusses Old and New Testament books and related topics.
 Leslie Kerr, 501-590-6673